htzoufdu/al-folio/_seminars/2022spring.md

 ---
 layout: seminar
-title: Regular Seminar (2021 Fall)
+title: Moduli of stable objects
-description: The is the regular algebraic-geometry preprint seminar in SCMS, organized by Zhiyuan Li.
+description: The is a learning seminar in SCMS in algebraic geometry.
 img: /assets/img/prism1.jpg
 date: 2022-02-25
 time: 0225